 However, the AMA remains a temperance-oriented organization.
 This may be because so many doctors see the results of alcohol abuse.
 Of course, few people go to doctors because they’re so healthy.

 For whatever reason, the AMA promotes a temperance-oriented neo-prohibition agenda.
-It describes its Office of Alcohol and Other Drug Abuse as “a national program office of the Robert Wood Johnson Foundation.”
+It describes its AOD as “a national program office of the Robert Wood Johnson Foundation.”

 The temperance-oriented Robert Wood Johnson Foundation establish the AMA’s office with an initial $5 million dollar grant.
 It also it has poured many more millions into funding its activities.

 The OAD set up, funded, and promotes the “A Matter of Degree” program.
 It had over ten million dollars.
 This was a major campus partnership project at ten colleges across the U.S.

 The goal of the program was to reduce so-called “binge drinking” among students.
 To do so, it encouraged local campuses to create dry campuses.
 If they didn’t do succeed in that, they reduced access to alcohol.

 Evaluation of Effectiveness

 The OAD program was carefully evaluated.
 That was led by one of its very strongest supporters.
 He was Henry Wechsler of Harvard.
 But they found it to be completely ineffective.

 Other projects of the OAD focused on reducing alcohol ads.
 On encouraging parents to prohibit drinking.
 And on to raising taxes on alcohol.